 Article Contents

 Why Avoid Visiting PreMed Forums?
-Your Premed101 Profile is Traceable The Hive Mind Which forums are safe?
+What Resources to Use Instead of Premed Forums The Hive Mind Which forums are safe?

 Of the few real members on Premed101, there are many bad apples.
 There are people trying to misdirect you, trying to shake your confidence and hoping that you just don’t apply.
 This type of bullying and misdirection is well documented and experienced by most premed students.

-So let’s be clear: Using Premed101 to answer all your questions about how to get into medical school is the same as using Dr. Google to diagnose the cause of your abdominal pain.
+So let’s be clear: Using Premed101 to answer all your questions about how to get into medical school is the same as using WebMD to diagnose the cause of your abdominal pain.
 You’re bound to get a lot of information that you cannot interpret and it will freak you out.
 This is the difference between information and wisdom.
-Premed101 features a lot of data – nearly 1 million posts worth of data – but very little of it is contextualized for each member with a question.
+Premed101 features a lot of data but very little of it is contextualized for each member with a question.
 There is no wisdom.

 One piece of false information can spread like wild fire.
 One little hunk of advice becomes the community standard for everyone, even if the member offering the advice has no credentials and maybe hasn’t even been accepted to medical school.
 These membership forums support hive minds like few other internet phenomena and you would be wise to avoid thinking like everyone else when it comes to getting into medical school.

-When I applied to medical school the first, second and third times, I did not touch these fora.
-But I did scour the websites of my top schools and I emailed admissions when I didn’t understand something.
+When I applied to medical school the first, second and third times, I did not touch premed forums.
+But I did scour the websites of my top schools and I emailed admissions officers when I didn’t understand something.
 And it worked out with zero time spent sucked into the internet.

 To your success,